philton-maker/Capstone-_COVID_and_Traffic/README.md

 <b>Executive Summary</b>

 COVID-19 has been a reality of life for what feels like years, but is in actuality around 9 months.
 At this point, we are starting to get a grasp on the widespread consequences and surreptitious effects of a pandemic-caused quarantine.
-Aside from the obvious ones, such as increases in depression and anxiety, a variety of sociologic phenomenon have made themselves known in the elapsed months.
+Aside from the obvious ones, such as increases in depression and anxiety, a variety of sociologic phenomena have made themselves known in the elapsed months.
 The phenomenon that I wish to inspect, using data provided by the Nashville Police Department and TN.gov, is the increase in perceived driver incidents in the Nashville Area.

 <b>Motivation</b>